Keith-S-Thompson/kst-time-utils/README.md

 each line.
 Like the `time` command, it lets you see how long a progmam takes to execute, but unlike `time` it shows timing information for each line of ouput (and doesn't show CPU time).

+`usleep-until` sleeps until the next multiple (in seconds since the UNIX epoch) of the specified number of seconds.
+It uses `gettimeofday()` and `usleep()` to provide microsecond resolution (subject to the overhead of running the program).

+    Usage: usleep-until seconds